tomatohammado/simon/README.md

 At one point, I had *five* separate methods that all did effectively the same thing.

 So, I refactored them.

+## Reach Goals
+1. consolidating the `toggleDisplay()` methods into one reusable function
+2. make it so you can't click a button while it is animating
+   - I think I am better off using the `animate` property vs `transition`, but it's not important for the MVP so I'll save it for later
+   - sources to look at: [animation on cssgarden - look under `.treatment .carrot`](http://cssgridgarden.com/)
+3. the start button is bugged.
+It works the first time, and not any time after that
+   - so, I should work on the reset-buttons
+4. adding a modal would be cool (http://jquerymodal.com/)

+## Completed Goals
+~~- I have to do something reaaaaally hacky to get the playPattern() function to work~~
+    ~~- because all of the functions run at the same time, I have to set increment a timeout variable based on the current index~~
+    ~~- is there a better way to get a function to run on each element in an array sequentially?~~ ~~ - making `toggleDisplaySelected` a method and not a global function~~

 ## Sources
 - [Google Logo, used as reference for button colors](https://en.wikipedia.org/wiki/Google_logo#/media/File:Google-favicon-2015.png)